gge-ucd/wRangling-Ecology/about/acknowledgements.md

 #### Primary Contributors

-Course materials and website design have been primarily developed and implemented by [Ethan White](http://ethanwhite.org) and [Zachary Brym](http://zackbrym.weecology.org/), and adapted for use by [Ryan Peek](https://ryanpeek.github.io).
+This course and website has been developed by [Ethan White](http://ethanwhite.org) and [Zachary Brym](http://zackbrym.weecology.org/) as part of a [semester biology course](http://www.datacarpentry.org/semester-biology/).
+The course was integrated and adapted for use by [Ryan Peek](https://ryanpeek.github.io) for the quarter system, with additional exercises and material incorporated from Jenny Bryan's excellent [STAT545 course](http://stat545.com).
+Thanks to Jenny and Ethan for insight and advice.

 #### Data Carpentry